iftahro/gregorian-months/README.md

 get_number("October") # Will return `10`
 ```

-The package is not case-sensitive:
+The package supports all cases:

 ```python
 from gregorian_months import get_number